Alycia Debnam-Carey

 Alycia Jasmin Debnam-Carey (born 20 July 1993) is an Australian actress.
-She is best known for her portrayals of the characters Lexa on the dystopian science fiction series The 100 (2014–2016; 2020) and Alicia Clark on the horror drama series Fear the Walking Dead (2015–2022).
-She made her film debut in 2003 in Rachel Ward's Australian short drama Martha's New Coat, and her feature film debut in the American disaster film Into the Storm (2014).
-In 2022, she made her directorial debut with the episode "Ofelia" on the seventh season of Fear the Walking Dead.
+She made her film debut in 2003 in Rachel Ward's Australian short drama film Martha's New Coat, and her feature film debut in the American disaster film Into the Storm (2014).
+From 2014 to 2016, she portrayed Lexa on the dystopian science fiction series The 100.
+She co-starred as Alicia Clark on the horror drama series Fear the Walking Dead (2015–2023), and made her directorial debut with the seventh season episode "Ofelia".
+In 2023, Debnam-Carey co-starred as Alice Hart in the Australian drama Amazon miniseries The Lost Flowers of Alice Hart, for which she received an AACTA Award nomination for Best Supporting Actress in a Drama.

-Early life
+Early life and education

-Debnam-Carey was born on 20 July 1993, in Sydney, New South Wales, Australia.
-Her mother, Leone Carey, worked as a children's television writer, and her father was a musician.
+Debnam-Carey was born on 20 July 1993 in Sydney, New South Wales, Australia.
+Her mother, Leone Carey, worked as a children's television writer, and her father, Jeff Debnam, was a musician.
 As children, Debnam-Carey and her brother would help their mother act out the program segments she wrote.
 Debnam-Carey began acting at age eight, and also studied classical percussion for ten years.

 She attended Newtown High School of the Performing Arts, where she was a percussionist.
 In 2010, in partnership with the Berlin Philharmonic, Debnam-Carey and around 40 other musicians composed a piece in a two-week program and performed it at the Sydney Opera House.
-In her last year of school, she was listed as a distinguished achiever by the NSW Government for achieving the top band of six Higher School Certificate courses, including English Advanced, English Extension 1, Drama, Modern History, Music 2 and Visual Arts.
+In her last year of school, she was listed as a distinguished achiever by the NSW Government for achieving the top band of six Higher School Certificate courses.
 She received the Premier's Award for earning a score of 90+ in over 10 units, as well as an OnStage nomination for achievement in drama and an HSC Encore nomination for achievement in music.
 Graduating from Newtown in 2011, she almost attended the Sydney Conservatorium of Music, but decided she wanted to pursue acting.